TheOdinProject/curriculum/rails/active_record_associations.md

       end
     end

 "Commentable" will be used to refer to the associations as well.
-You'll need to tell your Comment model that it is actually polymorphic so Rails knows to also check for a type column when using it.
+You'll need to tell your Comment model that it is actually polymorphic so Rails knows to also check for a `commentable_type` column when using it.
 This is done simply:

     # app/models/comments.rb
     class Comment < ActiveRecord::Base
       belongs_to :commentable, :polymorphic => true
     end

-On the other side of the association, you just treat your comment like any other association.
+On the other side of the association, you just treat your comment like any other association (which happens to have a nonstandard name).
 You just need to specify the association on every model that `has_many` of it.
 The only wrinkle is that, because it's using the "commentable" name, you need to specify it in an alias just like you would if any other association had a nonstandard name:

     # app/models/post.rb
     class Post < ActiveRecord::Base